 When you first begin exploring the Unitarian Universalist Church of Cheyenne, you most likely will attend Sunday worship.

 We understand that attending a new church can be a little daunting.
-Our services run approximately an hour and 15 minutes at the most, including our pre-service announcements time, where you can hear about activities and ways to be involved at the church.
+Our services run approximately an hour and 15 minutes at the most.
 Then the service consists of music, readings, and a sermon.
 Our format, though lively, is similar to other Protestant traditions – though we draw on all the world’s great religious traditions for our sources.

 Path to Membership Classes